Table of Contents

 Top COO Dashboard & KPIs For Powerful Reports

-1. Logistics transportation dashboard
+1. COO KPI dashboard

 **click to enlarge**

-That said, metrics such as the fleet efficiency will immediately show the people and transportation capacity levels while the average loading time and weight will enable you to evaluate the loading time per one ton, for example.
+That said, metrics such as fleet efficiency will immediately show the people and transportation capacity levels while the average loading time and weight will enable you to evaluate the loading time per one ton, for example.
 Monitoring these points over a timeframe will help you set a realistic time process and identify patterns within your transportation organization.
-For example, you could aim to load more and transport more but keep in mind that this could cause accidents, therefore, keeping realistic goals is very important for operating and managing your processes.
+For example, you could aim to load more and transport more but keep in mind that this could cause accidents.
+Therefore, keeping realistic goals is very important for operating and managing your processes.

-Finally, delivery status and deliveries by destination will show you how well your deliveries work if they're on time, and what might cause delays.
+Finally, delivery status and deliveries by destination will show you how well your deliveries work, if they're on time, and what might cause delays.
 There are scenarios where roads could be blocked or other external factors that can cause lags, especially in long-distance travel.
-Monitoring these processes regularly can ease operational bottlenecks in the future.
+Monitoring these processes regularly can ease bottlenecks in the future.

 - Delivery Time